Using nodegoat

 Spatial Data

-Every Object in nodegoat can have various spatial contexts. nodegoat offers your multiple ways in which you can record spatial statements.
+Every Object in nodegoat can have various spatial contexts. nodegoat offers multiple ways in which you can record spatial statements.
 You can create relational spatial statements, you can store latitude and longitude values, or you can store geometrical statements in the form of GeoJSON.
 You can make use of custom (historical) maps in your geographical visualisations.
 These features make nodegoat an ideal tool for creating deep maps, or a custom gazetteer.
-The section 'Working with Spatial Data' of the 'nodegoat Guides' covers the full range of spatial functionalities that are offered in nodegoat.
+The section 'Working with Spatial Data' of the nodegoat Guides covers the full range of spatial functionalities that are offered in nodegoat.

 Geographic visualisation of biographies of scholars.
 Tobias Winnerling (Heinrich-Heine-Universität Düsseldorf), project: "Wer Wissen schafft.
 Gelehrter Nachruhm und Vergessenheit 1700 – 2015".